5 from 6 votes

 Add the onions and cook until softened (about 4 minutes)

-Add the garlic, cook for 30 seconds, then brown the sausage.
+Add the garlic, cook for 30 seconds, then add the sausage.
+Cook until the sausage is lightly browned, around 2 minutes.

 Add the vegetables, and cook

 Add the chopped vegetables, reduce heat and cover.
 Cook for around 5 minutes.
-If your pan is a little dry, add a little water or chicken broth.
+If your pan is a little dry, add a little water, chicken broth or chicken stock.

 Add the rice and cheese